-No, Dr. Dultz and Dr. Crivello are well educated and highly qualified to provide the best possible care for their breast cancer patients and their families.
+No, Drs.
+Dultz, Crivello and Newman are well educated and highly qualified to provide the best possible care for their breast cancer patients and their families.
 They work with other specialists who are equally well trained and qualified.

 What is breast cancer?

 Breast cancer is a process that begins when the cells of the breast undergo malignant changes.
 The normal cell is damaged and converts into a cell that begins to grow in an uncontrolled growth pattern.
 If the cancer cells continue to grow, they may spread to other sites in the body.
 This is called metastasis.

 The causes of breast cancer are not known.
 There are factors associated with an increased risk of developing breast cancer.
 Being female is the highest risk factor.
 In addition, advancing age, family history and environmental factors are thought to contribute to the development of breast cancer.